Skin in the game

 “You do realize it’ll be your job if it all goes south”

 Stakes raised, we pressed on.
-The team involved in the first failed attempt thought I was mad.
+The team involved in the first failed attempt thought I was crazy.

 During planning, we learned what had gone wrong before and did a pre-mortem with failure scenarios this time.
 We made our changes, enhanced our processes for the project’s unique context, got everyone aligned, and set up ‘early detection’ measures to deal with the uncertainty.